pranabdey13/Credit-EDA-Case-Study/README.md

 In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

-To develop your understanding of the domain, you are advised to independently research a little about risk analytics - understanding the types of variables and their significance should be enough.

 Objective :
+The loan providing companies find it hard to give loans to the people due to their insufficient or non-existent credit history.
+Because of that, some consumers use it to their advantage by becoming a defaulter.
+Suppose you work for a consumer finance company which specialises in lending various types of loans to urban customers.
+By using EDA we need to analyse the patterns present in the data.
+This will ensure that the applicants capable of repaying the loan are not rejected.

+This case study aims to identify patterns which indicate if a client has difficulty paying their instalments which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc. This will ensure that the consumers capable of repaying the loan are not rejected.
+Identification of such applicants using EDA is the aim of this case study.
+The company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
+The company can utilise this knowledge for its portfolio and risk assessment.

 To understand how the bank approves and refuses loan.
 Find out different patterns and represent the outcomes to help the bank reduce the credit risk and interest risk.
 The two input files are loaded, cleaned and few columns are analyzed via different charts generated using different Python libraries.
 Then some observations are made based on the outcomes.